5drei1/my_strats/README.md

 # my_strats
- My first try of developing strats
+ My first try of developing strats for Freqtrade

+DONT USE IT LIVE!